storj/docs/app/(docs)/learn/concepts/limits/page.md

 Customers can request a limit increase when needed by filling out the [limit increase request form](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000683212) on our Storj support portal.

-An automatic limit increase to Pro Account can be accomplished by adding a credit card or STORJ tokens (more or equal to $10) as a payment method.
+An automatic limit increase to Pro Account can be accomplished by adding a credit card or USDC (more or equal to $10) as a payment method.
 Please only make such requests if your use case requires more than the current default limits.